tadosappo/nasskan/README.md

 # nasskan
 Yet another key remapper for Linux.

-- 👍 Works without X (supports Wayland)
+- Works without X (supports Wayland)
-- 👎 Needs root privilege

-- 👍 Easy configuration with YAML
+- Easy configuration with YAML
-- 👍 Multi key to multi key mapping
+- Multi key to multi key mapping
-- 👍 One-shot modifier
+- One-shot modifier
-- 👍 Reacts to attaching of external keyboards
+- Reacts to attaching of external keyboards

 This software is in beta.
 There's a possibility for your keyboard to be unresponsive.
 Use at your own risk.